NHactivite/job-board/README.md

-Job Board Website
+**Job Board Website**

 Overview

 This is a job board website where users can register as candidates or recruiters.
-The platform supports authentication via Clerk, enabling users to log in with Google or email.
+The platform supports authentication via **Clerk**, enabling users to log in with Google or email.
 The platform features premium membership plans with tiered pricing, allowing recruiters to post jobs and candidates to apply.
-All data is securely stored using MongoDB, resumes are stored in Supabase, and payments are processed through the Cashfree payment gateway.
+All data is securely stored using MongoDB, resumes are stored in **Supabase**, and payments are processed through the **Cashfree payment gateway**.

-Features
+**Features**

-Authentication
+**Authentication**

 Users can authenticate via Clerk using: